 Senior Associate 1

-Q1.
-How do you do audit of assets in case of multi location audit
+Q. How do you audit assets in a multi-location audit?

 Audit of assets in multi-location audit involves planning, coordination, and communication.